Moving into a new build house

 Planning for future renovations or changes

-When planning for future renovations, it's crucial to consider both personal needs and the impact on your home's value.
+When planning for future renovations, you should consider both personal needs and the impact on your home's value.
 Whether it's an extension, a new kitchen, or a loft conversion, these changes should align with your long-term living plans and enhance the functionality of your home.

 Thoughtful planning and adherence to regulations ensure that any modifications enhance your living space without causing legal or community issues.